-Miku was the first to do aburi-style sushi in Vancouver, and while you’ll find a lot of other places using the technique around the city, this is where it all started and where you should be eating it.
-Aburi-style means the sushi is lightly flame-seared, and if you don’t live in Vancouver, you’ll likely try to stockpile and freeze some in your hotel room (before you sadly remember that this is a terrible idea).
+Miku was the first spot to do aburi-style sushi in Vancouver, and while you’ll find a lot of other places using the technique around the city, this is where you should be eating it.
+Aburi-style means the sushi is lightly flame-seared, and if you don’t live in Vancouver, you might be tempted to take some to go and freeze it in your hotel room (before you remember that this is a terrible idea).
 The salmon aburi is a classic and also our favorite, though you can’t go wrong with the other options on the menu.
-Miku is in a really touristy area along the Vancouver waterfront where there are a lot of cruise ships, hotels, and people asking where the Gastown Steam Clock is (on the corner of Cambie and Water Streets), so it’s a good idea to book ahead.
-It’s a pretty fancy place, so throw on your nice but probably wrinkled clothes, try and get a seat near the window to take in the harbour view, and plan your relocation closer to all the aburi.
+Miku is in a really touristy area along the Vancouver waterfront where there are a lot of cruise ships, hotels, and people asking where the Gastown Steam Clock is, so it’s a good idea to book ahead.
+Try and get a seat near the window to take in the harbor view.

 Be the first to get expert restaurant recommendations for every situation right in your inbox.